Serpent03/UDS-Protocol/README.md

 To run the implementation, do the following:
 - Run `make`
-- Run `./main <ADDRESSING RANGE START> <ADDRESSING RANGE END> <TRANSMITTER STATE>`
+- Run `./main <ADDRESSING RANGE START> <ADDRESSING RANGE END> <TRANSMIT ADDRESS> <TRANSMITTER STATE>`
 - Run `make clean` to clean up `bus.bin`, where all the communication takes place.

 Addressing range starts from 0x000 to 0x7FF.
 Either type it in with the `0x` specifier, or without it.
 The transmitter state lets the program know if it will either transmit or only receive from other sources(as of now).
 An example command looks like:

-`./main 0x731 0x739 0` where the program will only active when the CAN bus brings messages with arbitration ID/addresses from 0x731 to 0x739, and will only receive messages and not pre-emptively respond.
+`./main 0x731 0x739 0x733 0` where the program will only active when the CAN bus brings messages with arbitration ID/addresses from 0x731 to 0x739, transmits only at 0x733, and will only receive messages and not pre-emptively respond.

 ## Overview